brettz9/webappfind/executable-builder/README.md

     try *drag & drop*
     onto cmd alias to batch (another advantage of executables) and describe usage with ExecutableBuilder-created batch files.
 Can
-    use drag-onto-batch approach to pass in file path to Firefox with protocol (e.g., for creating and validating but especially the file-path-specific view and editing): see
+    use drag-onto-batch approach to pass in file path to browser with protocol (e.g., for creating and validating but especially the file-path-specific view and editing): see
     <http://stackoverflow.com/questions/6852833/running-a-batch-script-by-right-clicking-any-file>